remix-run/remix/docs/guides/data-writes.md

 ### HTML Form POST

 When you want to create, delete, or update data on your website, a form post is the way to go.
-And we don't just mean big forms like a user profile edit page.
+And we don't mean big forms like a user profile edit page.
 Even "Like" buttons can be handled with a form.

 Let's consider a "new project" form.